carolinelbp/cyclistic-bike-share/README.md

 ORDER BY trip_count DESC
 LIMIT 10

-UNION ALL -- I used to combine casual and member users in the same query, allowing direct comparison
+UNION ALL -- to combine casual and member users in the same query, allowing direct comparison

 SELECT user_type,
 	start_station_name,